Clement L. Hirsch

 Clement Lang Hirsch (April 26, 1914 – March 15, 2000) was an American businessman and a prominent Thoroughbred racehorse owner who co-founded Oak Tree Racing Association.

 Born in St. Louis, Missouri to a very successful family of retail merchants, Clement Hirsch moved to California as a young man.
 During World War II he served with the United States Marine Corps and was part of the Guadalcanal Campaign.

 In 1936, Clement Hirsch founded the Dog Town Packing Company in Vernon, California which became a highly successful pet food producer he later renamed Kal Kan Foods, Inc. In 1968, Mars, Incorporated acquired the company and today it forms part of their Pedigree Petfoods division.
-He also was the founder of Stagg Foods of Costa Mesa which he built into the a major producer of canned chili.
+He also was the founder of Stagg Foods of Costa Mesa which he built into a major producer of canned chili.
 He sold Stagg Foods in 1996 to Hormel Foods.

 In 1963 Clement Hirsch and his second wife Edith Mack Hirsch were divorced.
 She remarried to actor Desi Arnaz.
 Married four times, Clement Hirsch had six children from his marriages.

 Thoroughbred horse racing

 Clement Hirsch purchased his first Thoroughbred racehorse in 1947.
 A rarity in the racing industry, during his more than fifty years racing horses, Hirsch employed only two trainers.
-He first hired Robert H. McDaniel Red McDaniel then after he decided to move to Las Vegas, he hired Warren Stute who remained with him for more than forty years.
+He first hired Robert H. McDaniel (Red McDaniel), then after he decided to move to Las Vegas, he hired Warren Stute, who remained with him for more than forty years.